 Develop and update isolation techniques and procedures in accordance with current standards of practice, rules and regulations.
 Participate in maintaining policies and procedures which provide for a program of preventive medicine for hospital personnel to include establishment of policies and procedures relating to exposure to infectious diseases and prevention of cross-contamination.
 Recommend and evaluate procedures or policy statements relating to infection control within Duke Hospital; maintain an updated reference manual on infectious diseases and hospital infection control as recommended by the Joint Commission for the Accreditation of Hospitals.
 Maintain a knowledge base of current infection prevention and control information through peer networking.
 Internet access, published literature and professional meetings.

 Required Qualifications at this Level

-Three years of experience as a registered nurse or three years of experience in infection control.
+Three years of experience as a registered nurse.

 |Degrees, Licensure, and/or Certification:||

-Must have current or compact RN licensure in the state of North Carolina, when applicable.
+Must have current or compact RN licensure in the state of North Carolina.
 Certified in Infection Control (CIC) preferred.

 |Knowledge, Skills, and Abilities:||